SergioSediq/kubernetes-eks-microservices/PROJECT_SUMMARY.md

-# Project 2: Kubernetes Microservices Platform on AWS EKS - Complete Project Summary

-## ✅ Project Complete!

-This is a **complete, production-ready** Kubernetes Microservices Platform deployed on AWS EKS.
+This is a Kubernetes Microservices Platform deployed on AWS EKS.

 ## 📁 Project Structure